lasso-net/lassonet/README.md

 Note that cross-validation, group feature selection and automatic `lambda_start` selection have not been published in papers, you can read the code or [post as issue](https://github.com/lasso-net/lassonet/issues/new) to request more details.

 We are currently working (among others) on adding support for convolution layers, auto-encoders and online logging of experiments.

-## Cross-validation

-The original paper describes how to train LassoNet along a regularization path.
-This requires the user to manually select a model from the path and made the `.fit()` method useless since the resulting model is always empty.
-This feature is still available with the `.path()` method for any model or the `lassonet_path` function and returns a list of checkpoints that can be loaded with `.load()`.

-Since then, we integrated support for cross-validation (5-fold by default) in the estimators whose name ends with `CV`.
-For each fold, a path is trained.
-The best regularization value is then chosen to maximize the average performance over all folds.
-The model is then retrained on the whole training dataset to reach that regularization.

 ## Website